dmhendricks/hash-int/README.md

 # Hash Integer

-A PHP class to generate a short hash from an integer.
+A PHP class to generate an alphanumeric hash of specified length from an integer.

 ```
 composer require dmhendricks/hash-int